 Partial Breast Irradiation (PBI)

-Although whole breast irradiation is currently the standard approach for women undergoing breast-conserving surgery, PBI is an option for some.
-As the name implies, PBI involves irradiating only a portion of the breast (the lumpectomy cavity plus a minimal amount of surrounding tissue) to attack remaining pre-cancerous cells that, if left untreated, may grow into a new tumor.
-Because a smaller volume of breast tissue is irradiated, treatment periods are significantly shorter.
+PBI is another treatment option for early breast cancer.
+As the name implies, PBI involves irradiating only a portion of the breast (the lumpectomy cavity plus 1 to 1.5 centimeters of surrounding tissue) to attack remaining pre-cancerous cells that, if left untreated, may grow into a new tumor.
+Because a smaller volume of breast tissue is irradiated, treatment periods are significantly shorter, typically two to five days, but often treatment is twice a day.

 A SAVI catheter in the breast (upper right hand corner) with colored concentric circles representing levels of radiation dose around the lumpectomy cavity.

-For select patients, PBI has been shown to be comparable to whole breast irradiation but treatment lasts only two to five days.
+For select patients, PBI has been shown to be comparable to whole breast irradiation.

-Although promising, patients are carefully selected for PBI to reduce their risk of cancer recurrence.
-The best candidates appear to be post-menopausal women with small tumors (less than two to three centimeters), negative resection margins, and no cancer cells in regional lymph nodes.
+The best candidates for PBI appear to be post-menopausal women with small tumors (less than 2 to 3 centimeters), negative resection margins, and no cancer cells in regional lymph nodes.

 Other High Dose Rate Techniques